A History of the Azores

 splayed on serial billboards across an Anasazi sky,

-both of us yearning for map rooms, public libraries,
+both of us yearning for map rooms, open libraries,

 exploring with Nemo and Ned Land, only coming